FeDXL: Provable Federated Learning for Deep X-Risk Optimization: Abstract

 \section{Abstract}

-In this paper, we tackle a novel federated learning (FL) problem for optimizing a family of compositional pairwise risks, to which no existing FL algorithms are applicable.
-In particular, the objective has the form of $\E_{\z\sim \mathcal S_1} f(\E_{\z'\sim\mathcal S_2} \ell(\w,\z, \z'))$, where two sets of data $\mathcal S_1, \mathcal S_2$ are distributed over multiple machines, $\ell(\cdot; \cdot,\cdot)$ is a pairwise loss that only depends on the prediction outputs of the input data pairs $(\z, \z')$, and $f(\cdot)$ is possibly a non-linear non-convex function.
+In this paper, we tackle a novel federated learning (FL) problem for optimizing a family of X-risks, to which no existing FL algorithms are applicable.
+In particular, the objective has the form of $\mathbb{E}_{\mathbf{z}\sim \mathcal S_1} f(\mathbb{E}_{\mathbf{z}'\sim\mathcal S_2} \ell(\mathbf{w}; \mathbf{z}, \mathbf{z}'))$, where two sets of data $\mathcal S_1, \mathcal S_2$ are distributed over multiple machines, $\ell(\cdot; \cdot,\cdot)$ is a pairwise loss that only depends on the prediction outputs of the input data pairs $(\mathbf{z}, \mathbf{z}')$.
 This problem has important applications in machine learning, e.g., AUROC maximization with a pairwise loss, and partial AUROC maximization with a compositional loss.
-The challenges for designing an FL algorithm lie in the non-decomposability of the objective over multiple machines and the interdependency between different machines.
-We propose two provable FL algorithms (FedX) for handling linear and nonlinear $f$, respectively.
-To address the challenges, we decouple the gradient's components with two types, namely active parts and lazy parts, where the {\it active} parts depend on local data that are computed with the local model and the {\it lazy} parts depend on other machines that are communicated/computed based on historical models and samples.
-We develop a novel theoretical analysis to combat the latency of the lazy parts and the interdependency between the local model parameters and the involved data for computing local gradient estimators.
-We establish both iteration and communication complexities and show that using the historical samples and models for computing the lazy parts do not degrade the complexities.
-We conduct empirical studies of FedX for deep AUROC and partial AUROC maximization, and demonstrate their performance compared with several baselines.
+The challenges for designing an FL algorithm for X-risks lie in the non-decomposability of the objective over multiple machines and the interdependency between different machines.
+To this end, we propose an {\bf active-passive decomposition} framework that decouples the gradient's components with two types, namely active parts and passive parts, where the {\it active} parts depend on local data that are computed with the local model and the {\it passive} parts depend on other machines that are communicated/computed based on historical models and samples.
+Under this framework, we design two FL algorithms (FeDXL) for handling linear and nonlinear $f$, respectively, based on {\bf federated averaging and merging} and develop a novel theoretical analysis to combat the latency of the passive parts and the interdependency between the local model parameters and the involved data for computing local gradient estimators.
+We establish both iteration and communication complexities and show that using the historical samples and models for computing the passive parts do not degrade the complexities.
+We conduct empirical studies of FeDXL for deep AUROC and partial AUROC maximization, and demonstrate their performance compared with several baselines.